Physician construction loans can help you build your dream home without saving for a 20% down payment.

 No, physician loans are not the same as conventional loans because physician loans are specifically designed for medical professionals and borrowers with eligible degrees.
 Conventional loans are open to the general public.

-Are construction loans difficult?
+Are construction loans more difficult to get?

 As such, it can be harder to qualify for a construction loan than a traditional mortgage.
 Any good loan officer will work with you to help you qualify for a loan that meets your budget and goals for your financial future, so even if you’re not in a position to qualify now, you can take steps to increase your approval odds.